 Years ago, quitting eggs required genuine sacrifice.
 Egg-free baking recipes often produced lackluster results.
 And some foods, like a superb omelet, seemed forever out of reach.

-Eggs certainly remain widespread in Western cooking and processed foods, but they’re now quite easy to avoid.
+Eggs certainly remain widespread in Western cooking and processed foods, but they’re now easy to avoid.
 In nearly all cases, you can easily replace eggs without anyone but the hens noticing the difference.